Please see the Graduate Student Handbook for details or talk to your academic advisor.

 - Review by the appropriate Program, recommendation to the Graduate College, and review and decision by the Graduate College.

 The application process is as follows.
-Qualified students must submit a letter expressing their interest in joining the EE Accelerated M.S. program to the SoE office.
+Qualified students must submit a letter expressing their interest in joining the Accelerated M.S. program to the CEMS office.
 The application letter should indicate: (i) which faculty member has agreed to serve as advisor for the M.S. program (this faculty member should also write a recommendation letter in support of the student's application to the Graduate College), (ii) the student's current GPA, and (iii) the intended completion date for the B.S. program.
 The letter will then be routed to the appropriate Graduate Program Coordinator for evaluation, with a copy given to the Undergraduate Program Coordinator.
 The applicant must then submit a completed application to the Graduate College, requesting admission for graduate studies in their particular program and indicating intent to pursue the Accelerated M.S. option.